Alka Vuica: Television

+Politics

 Vuica entered the 2009–10 Croatian presidential election.
 On 26 October 2009, the Green List announced they were supporting her bid for president.
 Because of non-sufficient votes, she fell out of race and also noted that 835 votes were stolen from her in Trogir.
 In 2015, she was called as witness in the Core Media affair involving the newspresenter Dijana Čuljak.

-In May 2020, she released the single "Depresija" (Depression).
+Personal life

+In 1988, Vuica met an artist Vuk Veličković, with whom she had a son called Arian, who went on to become a music producer.
 Her cousin Matija Vuica is a fashion designer.

+Viuca is notable for publicly expressing her support towards the LGBTQ community.
+In June 2024, she performed at the Zagreb Pride, where she was also the godmother to a lesbian couple at their public wedding.
+She spoke in favor of bisexuality and revealed that she had dated women in the past.